 Talks at this conferenceAdd a talk

 This conference will explore the First World War at sea through wide-ranging themes designed to provide a forum for interdisciplinary research and new perspectives on the subject.
-Focused on both the Royal Navy and the merchant marine, the conference will also place the experience of the maritime war within the historical context of the years preceding and following the conflict.
+Focused on both naval and mercantile marine contexts, the conference will also place the experience of the maritime war within the historical settings of the years preceding and following the conflict.

 · The human experience of maritime conflict

 · Explorations of the war at sea from perspectives of class, rank, race, age, gender or sexuality